 Humpback whales have been known to live in the waters near Bora Bora as their calves grow stronger and even enter the lagoon for protection from the sharks that feed off the tuna schools to the east.
 If in Bora Bora between July and October, you can spend a morning whale watching and listening to the songs of these ocean giants.
 Depending on weather and the mammals’ behaviour, you might even be lucky enough to swim in the water and snorkel a short distance from the whales.

-Private Whale Watching Tour
+Bora Bora: Whale Watching Tour – Half Day

 Photograph Blacktip Sharks and Stingrays on a Water Safari

 The lagoon of Bora Bora is home to all manner of fish, including the more exotic sights of sharks and stingrays.
-It’s essential that you explore the lagoon on your Islands of Tahiti vacation.
+It’s essential that you explore the lagoon on your The Islands of Tahiti vacation.
 The ultimate option is a water safari out on the lagoon swimming with stingrays and blacktip sharks.

 Despite their reputations, blacktip sharks and stingrays are not aggressive animals and they’re safe to swim alongside, so long as you avoid physical contact and don’t tempt them with food or blood.
 On this safari, you’ll take an outrigger canoe to three stops, including coral gardens where you’ll snorkel down into the waves to view the stingrays and other abundant sea life.
 You’ll also have the rare opportunity to swim alongside a black tip shark.
 Be sure to pack an underwater camera as you won’t want to miss the opportunity to take photos of this amazing underwater experience.
 It’s sure to make all your friends and admirers on social media jealous.

-These day trips are five of many great options for excursions and cultural experiences in Bora Bora while on an Islands of Tahiti vacation, guaranteeing the ultimate in relaxation and luxury.
+These day trips are five of many great options for excursions and cultural experiences in Bora Bora while on a The Islands of Tahiti vacation, guaranteeing the ultimate in relaxation and luxury.
 These brief day trips promise to add variety to your leisurely stay and will make your once-in-a-lifetime tropical vacation even better.